premium-minds/pm-webapp-utils/README.md

 A library with utils for Java servlet containers

-A library with utils for JPA persistence applications, and some Hibernate stuff

 ## Maven projects
 Add the following maven dependency to your project `pom.xml`: